nx-js/props-middleware/README.md

 # The props middleware

-The `props` allows you to inject data into reusable components.
+The `props` middleware is responsible for injecting static or dynamic properties into reusable components.

 - name: props
 - middleware dependencies: [attributes](https://github.com/nx-js/attributes-middleware)